diegobanos/stack-flair/README.md

 ## Options

- - id: Your StackExchange (or StackOverflow) user id
+ - id: Your StackOverflow (or StackExchange) user id
- - userName: Your StackExchange (or StackOverflow) user name
+ - userName: Your StackOverflow (or StackExchange) user name
  - className (Optional): The wrapper class.
 Defaults to "stack-flair-wrapper"
  - combined: (Optional): If true, use StackExchange global flair.
 If false, use only StackOverflow flair.
 Default to false
  - height (Optional): Flair height.
 Defaults to 58